RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 <div markdown="1">
 The Vicious Engine was developed by Vicious Cycle Software and released late in the Xbox lifecycle in early 2005, thus very few 3rd party game developers used this engine for the Xbox but it was nevertheless available to them during the end of the xbox lifespan.

 To find out if your games uses this engine, look for games that have `*.rgn` files, RGN stands for Region in this case which is the terminology Vicious Engine uses for Maps/Levels.
+Although other games that don't use this engine could also use .rgn for a filename such as `Star Wars - Obi Wan` so we will need a better method of detection.

 Games:
 * Curious George
-* Dinotopia - The Sunstone Odyssey
+* Dinotopia - The Sunstone Odyssey [^6]
-* Robotech Invasion
+* Robotech Invasion [^6]
-* Spy vs Spy
+* Spy vs Spy [^6]

 </div>
 </section>